yadavmayank742/IITB_Notes/Docker/Understanding Architecture.md

 10. `docker container start <container identifier>` : stopped containers remain in your system.
 If you want you can restart them using this command.
 11. `docker container restart <container identifier>` : reboot a running container.

-	NOTE: both the `start` and `restart` are in same in case of a stopped container.
+	NOTE: both the `start` and `restart` are the same in case of a stopped container.
 12.